 Peace & Love

-Our Mission: By traveling we want to connect with people from all over the world and spread peace, love, and happiness through cultural exchange, respect and positivity.
+My Mission: By traveling I want to connect with people from all over the world and spread peace, love, and happiness through cultural exchange, respect, and positivity.

 Over the years, I learned more, integrating one love and reggae into my life.
-Eventually, I met Tarik who shares these values and way of life (our story >).
-One of our favorite Bob Marley quotes that we try to live by is
+One of my favorite Bob Marley quotes that I try to live by is

 “The greatness of a man is not in how much wealth he acquires, but in his integrity and his ability to affect those around him positively.”

-The more we traveled, the more we realized that people around the world have more in common than you might think and than is portrayed in the media.
+The more I’ve traveled, the more I realized that people around the world have more in common than you might think and than is portrayed in the media.
 Naturally, every country and culture is unique.
 There are even differences within one country or city.
 But in the end, we are all humans who want to live in peace.
-Undoubtedly, there are also some bad people around.
+Undoubtedly, there are also some people who do bad things.
 But the great majority is good and only wants your best.

-We learned over the years not to have any prejudices and not to judge anyone at first sight.
-After getting to know someone better, we do form an opinion because we naturally can’t like everyone the same.
+Over the years I’ve learned not to have any prejudices and not to judge anyone at first sight.
+After getting to know someone better, I do form an opinion because I naturally can’t like everyone the same.
 But everybody has their reasons for being and behaving the way they are that might not even be their own conscious decisions sometimes.
-So we always treat other people with respect, even if we don’t agree with them.
-There is a video we like that talks exactly about that.
+So I always treat other people with respect, even if I don’t agree with them.
+There is a video I like that talks exactly about that.
 The title Why I Love Terrorists might seem drastic, but in the end, love is the only solution.

-So we can also fully agree with Bob Marley’s following statement:
+So I can also fully agree with Bob Marley’s following statement:

 “Me only have one ambition, y’know.
 I only have one thing I really like to see happen.
 I like to see mankind live together – black, white, Chinese, everyone – that’s all.”

 While Bob Marley is an inspiration and eternized One Love in one of his most famous songs, he is not the only one promoting this way of life of course.
-Another of our all-time favorite songs is John Lennon’s Imagine that we concur with every word.
-We like all different kinds of music, but reggae has become our favorite over the years.
+Another of my all-time favorite songs is John Lennon’s Imagine that I concur with every word.
+I like all different kinds of music, but reggae has become my favorite over the years.
 Maybe partly because it is liked around the world.
-We have only met very few people who didn’t like Bob Marley.
-And ten years after my first visit to Jamaica, I returned to the island with my own rastas. 🙂 We rather live the rasta culture as a lifestyle and not a religion.
+I have only met very few people who didn’t like Bob Marley.
+And ten years after my first visit to Jamaica, I returned to the island with my own rastas. 🙂 I rather live the Rasta culture as a lifestyle and not a religion.

 In September 2017, I started the journey that I had wanted to do for a long time.
-Luckily, Tarik joined me.
-The plan is to travel until we get tired of it and then find a place where we want to stay.
-We can’t wait to get to know all different kinds of people and their cultures, see diverse ways of life, learn about new things and ideas.
-All of that we do with open hearts and minds.
+The plan is to travel until I get tired of it and then find a place where I want to stay.
+I can’t wait to get to know all different kinds of people and their cultures, see diverse ways of life, learn about new things and ideas.
+All of that I do with an open heart and mind.